a-ram-1/Bayesian-button-pressing/README.md

 Calculates positive and negative feedback respectively.

 ####seqprob.m and seqprobr.m
 Given a series of 6 4-button sequences, correctly infers each sequence 6 times in at most 20 trials.
 The two models differ only in their calculation of the reward function, rij.
+Seqprobr has a modifiable learning rate as well as a memory decay component, both default set to 0.5.
+Feedback parameters can also be adjusted.